 As someone who grew up in the 1960s, Carl said the country has come a long way on environmental issues since then.
 He believes getting the federal government more involved is a mistake and he doesn’t want to see any expansion of EPA oversight.

 Pringle said he is also against more regulations, but added everything should be done to “protect our natural resources.”

 Many of the candidates on both sides of the aisle have begun raising money as part of the campaign.
 To date, Carl has the largest campaign war chest, but Hightower has raised the most in contributions.

 Carl has $856,484 in campaign funds as of Nov.
 14, but more than $400,000 of that came in the form of a personal loan.
 He has received $443,000 in contributions.
 He has spent $115,000 so far.

 Carl has received $2,500 from the Alabama Power Company political action committee (PAC) and $2,700 from the University of South Alabama (USA) federal PAC.
-Mobile Mayor Sandy Stimpson has contributed to Carl’s campaign, as has Republican State Rep. Shane Stringer, according to campaign finance documents.
+Republican State Rep. Shane Stringer has contributed to his campaign, according to campaign finance documents.

 Hightower has raised a total of $559,720 in campaign funding, all of it from donations.
 Of that, roughly $9,000 has come from PACs, according to campaign finance documents.
 Hightower has spent $106,000 so far.

 Lambert has raised $173,064 so far, with most of that coming from $110,000 of his own money.
 He has received 14 individual donations with the largest, some $2,800, coming from a relative.